plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 Once you have the application access data, you can give this information to the third party and they can reuse this as many times as they would like.
 There is a limit of how many customer application ids you can request, but you can configure that in the company management interface of plenigo.

-## Allow a third party to access customer information for a specific product(only companies can do this) without SDKs
+## Allow a third party to access customer information for a specific product without SDKs

 Another possibility to allow a third party access to information - can be a direct call to our REST API:

 * [Get all customer apps](https://api.plenigo.com/#!/app_management/getCustomerApps)

-## Check if an user has bought a product (companies and third parties can do this) with SDKs
+## Check if an user has bought a product
 ### Java

 For Java integration you can use the `com.plenigo.sdk.services.AppManagementService#hasUserBought` method for this purpose: